 The GSP Ghost set is one of the best beginner lock pick sets with the ability to pick a ridiculous variety of locks without needing any other tools — essentially making it one of the most versatile small form pick sets out there.

 Furthermore, because beginners tend to be rougher on their tools, it is far less likely that a novice will break a GSP.

-And if you still find that the GSP Ghost set is not quite your speed I would hightly recommend finding a set similar to its setup from another manufacture or building one like it.
+And if you still find that the GSP Ghost set is not quite your speed, I would highly recommend finding a set similar to its setup from another manufacturer or building one like it.

-I hope that if you take anything away from this guide it’s to invest in quality and that as a beginner you don’t need a lock pick set with 50 different picks.
-You only need a few good picks and handful of tensioning tools to conquer the high majority of locks out there.
+I hope that if you take anything away from this guide, it's to invest in quality and that as a beginner, you don't need a lock pick set with 50 different picks.
+You only need a few good picks and a handful of tensioning tools to conquer the high majority of locks out there.